 How Wearable Tech Supports Remote Patient Monitoring

 Wearable devices are equipped with sensors that monitor various health metrics such as heart rate, blood pressure, glucose levels, and oxygen saturation.
-These devices continuously collect data and transmit it to healthcare providers, enabling early intervention before serious complications arise.
+These tools continuously gather physiological data and transmit it to healthcare providers, enabling early intervention before complications escalate.
+For instance, wearable ECG monitors can detect abnormal heart rhythms and notify physicians of potential atrial fibrillation before symptoms become critical.
+Likewise, smartwatches with SpO₂ sensors assist in tracking oxygen saturation in patients with respiratory issues like chronic obstructive pulmonary disease (COPD), supporting more proactive care.

 Benefits of Remote Patient Monitoring Wearables